KredeGC/GPhone/Framework.md

 # GPhone modding documentation
-The GPhone comes with a whole bunch of features that are readily available for modders and scripters to utilize in creating apps and mods.
-The addon comes with the APP-framework and the GPnl and GPhone library.
+The GPhone comes with a whole bunch of features that are readily available for modders and scripters to utilize in creating Apps and dependencies.
+The addon comes with an APP-framework and the GPnl and GPhone library.
-Anyone with knowledge of Derma will probably find the App structure familiar.
+Anyone with knowledge of Lua and Derma will probably find the App structure familiar.

 ## The GPnl library
 The GPnl library contains the default functions for creating panels for an App.
-Currently the only function in the GPnl library is `GPnl.AddPanel(parent, type)`.
+Currently the only 2 functions in the library is `GPnl.AddPanel(parent, type)` and `GPnl.GetTypes()`.
-This will create a panel with the specified type.
+`GPnl.AddPanel()` will create a panel with the specified type inside the parent panel.
 Currently there are 6 types of panels:
-* `frame` is the most basic panel and has no default Paint function.
+* `frame` is the most basic panel with nothing changed.
 This is the best panel to use if you want to customize it fully.
-* `panel` is good for creating simple panels.
+* `panel` is good for creating simple panels, it has a default Paint function.
-* `scroll` is used when creating scrollable objects.
 * `button` has a default Paint function with specified text inside.
+* `scroll` is used when creating scrollable objects and calls the `OnScroll()` function.
-* `textentry` is mostly used instead of writing a bunch of code.
-Also has a few callback functions.
+* `textentry` is a preset for an editable text-field.
+Has a few callback functions like `OnEnter(value)`, `OnChange(value)` and `OnCancel()`.
-* `html` has a custom scroll function designed for HTML panels.

-### Panel structure
+* `html` has an HTML-panel when initialized, also has a non-overridable scroll function. `Init()` needs to be called after setting the size of the panel.

+### Default panel functions
-A panel is basically a table of variables and functions.
+A panel is basically a table consisting of variables and functions.
-This means that you can also store your own functions and variables if needed.
+This means that you can store your own functions and variables if needed.
-There are a few default functions that a panel has once created, these should not be overriden.
+There are a few default functions that a panel has once created, these should not be overriden:
 ```lua
 Panel.SetVisible( bool )      -- Whether the panel should be visible or not (chil panels won't be drawn)
 bool = Panel.GetVisible()     -- Whether the panel is currently visible or not